Self-esteem: Importance

 Abraham Maslow states that psychological health is not possible unless the essential core of the person is fundamentally accepted, loved and respected by others and by oneself.
 Self-esteem allows people to face life with more confidence, benevolence, and optimism, and thus easily reach their goals and self-actualize.

 Self-esteem may make people convinced they deserve happiness.
-Understanding this is fundamental, and universally beneficial, since the development of positive self-esteem increases the capacity to treat other people with respect, benevolence and goodwill, thus favoring rich interpersonal relationships and avoiding destructive ones.
+The ability to understand and develop positive self-esteem is essential for building healthy relationships with others.
+When people have a positive view of themselves, they are more likely to treat others with respect, compassion, and kindness.
+This creates the foundation for strong, positive relationships that are built on mutual respect and understanding.
 For Erich Fromm, the love of others and love of ourselves are not alternatives.
 On the contrary, an attitude of love toward themselves will be found in all those who are capable of loving others.
 Self-esteem allows creativity at the workplace and is a specially critical condition for teaching professions.

 José-Vicente Bonet claims that the importance of self-esteem is obvious as a lack of self-esteem is, he says, not a loss of esteem from others, but self-rejection.
 Bonet claims that this corresponds to major depressive disorder.
 Freud also claimed that the depressive has suffered "an extraordinary diminution in his self-regard, an impoverishment of his ego on a grand scale...
 He has lost his self-respect".

 The Yogyakarta Principles, a document on international human rights law, addresses the discriminatory attitude toward LGBT people that makes their self-esteem low to be subject to human rights violation including human trafficking.
 The World Health Organization recommends in "Preventing Suicide", published in 2000, that strengthening students' self-esteem is important to protect children and adolescents against mental distress and despondency, enabling them to cope adequately with difficult and stressful life situations.